 If your pregnancy is high-risk, it means you need extra care to help you have a healthy pregnancy and baby.
 If you are being treated for a lifelong (chronic) condition, you may have known for a long time that becoming pregnant carries additional risks.
 Alternatively, you may find out you have a high-risk pregnancy because of a problem that develops for the first time during pregnancy.

 Either way, having a high-risk pregnancy means it is more likely that you or your baby will have health problems during pregnancy, birth, or after delivery.
 These could be minor problems, but in some cases, a high-risk condition can be life-threatening for a woman or her baby.
-That is why a high-risk pregnancy requires extra monitoring by a healthcare provider.
+That is why a high-risk pregnancy requires special monitoring by a healthcare provider.

 Being told that your pregnancy is high-risk can be a shock, and you are likely to feel a mix of emotions.
 You might find it difficult to enjoy your pregnancy because you are worried about your health or your baby’s health.